 8. Learn about Gaudi with the interactive Gaudi experience

 You’ve seen a lot of Gaudi today and he definitely left his mark on Barcelona.
 But who was he?
-And why was he as a modernist architects so important?
+And why was he so important as a modernist architect?
 Learn all about Gaudi at the interactive 4D experience near the Park Güell.

 10. Get lost in the Barrio Gothic